 UIS is committed to completing the planned scope of effort to specification, on schedule using the funding allocation approved by the SSU Board of Trustees in December of 2012.
 UIS is managing the overall effort, adhering to a strict project methodology that encapsulates all SSU resources allocated, as well as Cisco Partner - Netech's resources assigned to the project.

-The current plan summary communicates completion of all three components of the infrastructure upgrade, in August of 2014.
-If you would like more information on network upgrade project contact UIS.
+The current plan summary communicates completion of all four components of the infrastructure upgrade, in February of 2016.
+If you would like more information on this network upgrade project contact UIS.